terminalforlife/ShellProjects/README.md

 Some of the following commands tell you to use [sudo](https://en.wikipedia.org/wiki/Sudo), but not everybody _has_ that utility; if you're one of those special snowflakes, then you'll likely want to use [su](https://en.wikipedia.org/wiki/Su_\(Unix\)) prior to running the commands otherwise ran with sudo.

-You have three options available to you, at the time of writing this:
+You have four options available to you, at the time of writing this:

   * You can install via one of the many Debian packages I've built and stored within the [DEB-Packages](https://github.com/terminalforlife/DEB-Packages) repository.
 This won't guarantee the latest version, however, but it's the easiest method, provided you're on a Debian-based installation of Linux.